-How to make the perfect fluffy shaving cream slime with liquid starch for hours of sensory play.
-This fluffy liquid starch slime is perfect for older kids and as a base for lots of other specialized slime recipes, like our Witches Brew Halloween Slime.
+How to make fluffy slime with 4 simple ingredients for hours of sensory play.
+This fluffy shaving cream slime is perfect for older kids and as a base for lots of other specialized slime recipes, like our Witches Brew Halloween Slime.

 The Best Fluffy Slime Recipe (Seriously!)